nasa/cape/doc/install.rst

 software packages and because ``rc`` files are not automatically sourced in PBS scripts (i.e. when running in a supercomputing environment).

-A template module file is provided in :file:`$CAPE/modules/cape`.
+A template module file is provided in :file:`$PYCART/modulefiles/pycart`.
 This file contains a line

     .. code-block:: csh

-        set  CAPE   $HOME/cape_0.5
+        set  PYCART   $HOME/pycart0.8

-Just edit this line so that it points to the appropriate location, and the module is ready for use.
+Just edit this line so that it points to the appropriate location (i.e. wherever you untarred the original file), and the module is ready for use.
 Then to load the module, use

     .. code-block:: bash

-        $ module load $CAPE/modules/cape
+        $ module load $PYCART/modulefiles/pycart

-If the module file is in one of the folders listed in *MODULEPATH*, this can be shortened to just ``module load cape``.
+If the module file is in one of the folders listed in *MODULEPATH*, this can be shortened to just ``module load pycart``.
 Rather than explain this fully, consider the following example that shows how to do this on Pleiades.

     .. code-block:: bash

         $ mkdir -p ~/share
         $ mkdir -p ~/share/modulefiles
-        $ cp $CAPE/modules/cape ~/share/modulefiles
+        $ cp $PYCART/modulefiles/pycart ~/share/modulefiles
         $ module use -a ~/share/modulefiles
-        $ module load cape
+        $ module load pycart

 It's a good idea to add the second command to ``.bashrc`` and/or ``.cshrc``.
 Then the ``$HOME/share/modulefiles`` folder can be used as a home for local